-In September 2006, we closed definitive agreements with our lender banks, Bank Hapoalim B.M. and Bank Leumi Le-Israel B.M., and Israel Corp., one of our major shareholders, pursuant to which: (i) \$158 million of long-term debt was converted by our banks into equity equivalent convertible capital notes, convertible into 51,973,684 ordinary shares; and (ii) \$100 million was invested by Israel Corp. in consideration for an equity equivalent convertible capital note, convertible into 65,789,474 ordinary shares.
+Following the satisfaction of the closing conditions thereto, including the receipt of shareholder approval, on September 28, 2006, we and Israel Corp. closed the Securities Purchase Agreement and we and the Banks closed the definitive amendment to the Facility Agreement and (i) \$158 million of long-term debt was converted by our banks into equity equivalent convertible capital notes, convertible into 51,973,684 ordinary shares; and (ii) \$100 million was invested by Israel Corp. in consideration for an equity equivalent convertible capital note, convertible into 65,789,474 ordinary shares.
 Israel Corp. and our lender banks may use this prospectus to resell, in the aggregate, up to 117,763,158 ordinary shares issuable upon conversion of capital notes.